How To Make Quinoa Sushi Rolls

 I added chicken bouillon and soy sauce to the quinoa cooking water.
 This added just a hint of savory flavor to the quinoa.

-Quinoa Sushi: The Basics
+Making Quinoa Sushi Rolls: The Basics

 If you’ve made sushi rolls with rice, then you can make sushi rolls with quinoa.